oracle-samples/adb-connectors/looker-connection-adw/looker-connection-adw-guide.md

   ![pbi-get-data](./images/certification-matrix.png)

+This guide shows you how to configure Looker connectivity to Oracle Autonomous Database (ADB).
+It describes how to connect Oracle Autonomous Database using the wallet or mTLS.
+If you want to connect without the wallet click [here](https://oracle-samples.github.io/adb-connectors/common/tls-no-wallet/workshops/freetier/).

 This step by step guide shows you how to configure looker connectivity to Oracle Autonomous Database (ADB).

 These instructions  work for both dedicated and shared infrastructure ADB.